pxw-paul/pxw-lib-sql/README.md

 ```
 The SQL stands out more.

-The "logic" parts of the sql to use are just comments, so the editor (Studio and VS Code) will ignore them.
-This means that the overall SQL must be valid or the editor may get confused.
+The "logic" parts of the sql to use are comments, so the editor (Studio and VS Code) will ignore them.
+The overall SQL must be valid or the editor may get confused.

 The IF,ELSEIF,ELSE,ENDIF commands must be immediately after the start of the comment.
 ```